-Calaveras Reservoir Project Partners SFPUC Only SFPUC Project Manager Susan Hou General Project In formation Average Annua al Supply Availa bility Supply Type Loca l or Regional?
-Capital Cost/Acre-Foot N/A Drought Year Yea Local Storage Regional TBD TBD Total Project Cost Institutional Complexity Est. Capital Cost: t: TBD Est. A Annual O&M: TBD SFPUC Multi-Party SFPUC Budget Info ormation Only Partnership 10-Yr CIP Budget Allocation: \$3.5N 1 1 Current location: \$2.5M Institutional complexity is a relative measure that takes into account project service area, project facilities ownership, number of project partners, cost share, and whether SFPUC is construction and design lead.
-Estimated Project Schedule (N ot a Baseline Schedule) 201 5 2020 2025 2030 2035 Current Status Planning Risks and U Env.
-Review Permitting Public O Where We Are Construction Planning Availability of additional Provides operational flexibility, particularly in dry years 18-Month Outlook Consultant team identifying and evaluating conveyance alternatives water from the Tuolumne River to divert to storage • Increas ses storage capa acity in the SFPUC's largest reservoir f Tuolumne River and other
+are anticipated at this time.
+The expansion of Calaveras Reservoir would provide storage for additional water that can be available in all water year types.
+The proposed project would include raising the dam, increasing the capacity of the outlet structures and the spillway, and the addition of any transmission and pumping needed to bring water to Calaveras Reservoir.
+Constraints including water availability and conveyance will need to be Calaveras Reservoir evaluated.
+Project Partners SFPUC Only SFP UC Project Manage r Sus an Hou General Project In formation Average Annua l Supply Availa Supply Type Local or Regional?
+Capital Cost/Acre-Foot N/A Drought Year Yea Local Storage Regional TBD Total Project Cost Institutional Complexity Est. Capital Cost: st: TBD Est. A nnual O&M: TBD SF PUC Multi-Party SFPUC Budget Info rmation 0 nly Partnership S3.5M Current location: \$2.5M Institutional complexity is a relative measure that takes into account project service area, project facilities ownership, number of project partners, cost share, and whether SFPUC is construction and design lead.
+Estimated Project Schedule (N ot a Baseline Schedule) 201 5 2020 2025 2030 2035 Planning Env.
+Review Perm Eng.
+Design nitting blic Outreach Construction Current Status Risks and U ncertainties Benefits Planning Availability of additional exibility, particularly in dry years 18-Month Outlook water from to divert to he Tuolumne River Increases storage capacity in the SFPUC's large Increases utilization of Tuolumne River and o - Consultant team identifying and evaluating conveyance alternatives to divert to s ico, age /normal year supply radianne river and other